rkaunismaa/NLP4HTML/README.md

 3:45pm [Express Tutorial Part 5: Displaying library data](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Displaying_data) We now move onto creating the views.

 4:32pm So now at the point where the home page is correctly pulling back the record counts of each table.
 This is the part I was UNABLE to get to work with MySQL and Sequelize.
+I fired up the current code into a new 'JustTheHomePageWorks' branch of the repo.

+4:58pm So the part I find confusing is we open the connection to the db in app.js?
+Hmm interesting ... changing the name of the connection from 'mongoose' to 'GFY' does NOT break the home page from spinning up with the correct numbers!